The Potential Facility

 (6,000 characters incl. spaces)

-• An ion beam analysis (IBA) capability.
+- An ion beam analysis (IBA) capability.
 It must be capable of employing: Medium Energy Ion Scattering (MEIS) (essential), Total-IBA (the simultaneous use of Rutherford Backscattering, RBS; Particle-Induced X-ray Emission, PIXE; Particle-Induced Gamma-Ray Emission, PIGE; Nuclear Reaction Analysis, NRA; Elastic Recoil Detection, ERD), Ion Beam Induced Luminescence (IBIL) and Ion Beam Induced Charge (IBIC) (essential).
-MeV-SIMS (Secondary Ion Mass Spectrometry) for sub-micron in-air molecular analysis would be desirable as would high resolution detectors for PIXE (calorimetric) and particles (time-of-flight).
+MeV-SIMS (Secondary Ion Mass Spectrometry) for sub-micron molecular analysis would be desirable as would high resolution detectors for PIXE (calorimetric) and particles (time-of-flight).
 Channelling is essential for rapid characterisation of crystal damage profiles.
-The IBA techniques must be available using broad beams as well as sub-micron focussed beams for imaging and mapping of trace elements in samples and small particulates on samples (essential).
-For these an SEM (Scanning Electron Microscopy) capability in the end station would be desirable.
+The IBA techniques must be available using broad beams as well as sub-micron focussed beams with high stability for imaging and mapping of trace elements in samples and small particulates on samples (essential).
 An external beam capability will be available to provide analysis of vacuum sensitive samples (essential), with the ability to control the external environment (desirable).

-• An ion and γ-ray irradiation capability.
-In addition to high energy (15MeV), high dose rate single ion beam and γ irradiation capability for conventional radiation damage studies (essential), it should provide simultaneous dual beams (essential: triple beams would be desirable) to model the effects of neutron irradiation of GenIV fission and fusion reactor materials.
-It must be capable of fluxes of the order 100μA, having the capability to deal with activated samples by irradiation to high dpa (essential) and provide access to associated materials metrology equipment for analysis and evaluation of the irradiated material using FT-IR, Raman, ESEM-EDSD/EDX/WDX/IBA, Micro-hardness tester, Surface Area & Porosity Analyser (essential).
-In-situ TEM (Transmission Electron Microscopy) analysis during irradiation from two beams simultaneously will be available (essential) so that the dynamic behaviour of the radiation damage accumulation can be observed in a single experiment.
+- An ion and γ-ray irradiation capability.
+In addition to high energy (15MeV), high dose rate ion beam and γ irradiation capability for conventional radiation damage studies (essential), it should provide simultaneous dual beams (essential: triple beams would be desirable) to model the effects of neutron irradiation of GenIV fission and fusion reactor materials.
+It must be capable of fluxes on sample target of the order 100μA; have the capability to deal with activated samples irradiation to high DPA (essential) and provide access to associated materials metrology equipment for analysis and evaluation of the irradiated material using FT-IR, Raman, ESEM-EDSD/EDX/WDX/IBA, Surface Area & Porosity Analyser (essential) and enable transport to other facilities for further testing.
+In-situ TEM (Transmission Electron Microscopy) analysis during irradiation from two beams simultaneously (essential) so that the dynamic behaviour of the radiation damage accumulation can be observed in a single experiment.
 A high temperature and pressure autoclave system for material corrosion with in-situ ion beam or γ radiolysis (i.e. under reactor operating conditions) is essential.

 The majority of equipment for this mid-range facility exists already within the UK at the UK National Ion Beam Centre - housed at the Universities of Surrey, Manchester (Dalton Cumbrian Facility) and Huddersfield (MIAMI2, on-line TEM facility and MEIS) and is staffed by 16 scientists and 6 technicians.
 The accelerators, beam lines and end-stations needed to provide the essential components of this virtual facility are worth an estimated £20M.
-This existing virtual facility requires support for beam time provided by direct application via the normal EPSRC grant funding mechanisms.
-The expected rate for this would be ~£450/hour.
-The centre would be expected to deliver 3000-3500 hours per year for EPSRC projects, but would only be paid for the actual hours delivered.
-No other support would be required to provide the essential elements of this facility.
-In addition, funding (600 hours per year) to support pump-priming projects from the user communities that provide rapid access for innovative high-risk projects to gain proof-of-concept data for full applications to EPSRC would be desirable.
-An additional 600 hours per year to support hands-on training courses and projects to support EPSRC sponsored students and CDTs in UK would enable the centre to fulfil an educational and skills development role.
-Some capital investment would be required to provide some of the desirable capabilities and these would be the subject of strategic equipment bids from the virtual centre
+The centre would be expected to deliver 5000 hours per year for EPSRC projects and would only be paid for the actual hours delivered.